Sławomir Sawicki

 decimal

 The module delivers a data type called Decimal.
-Its main advantage is correct rounding of decimal numbers which is extremely important in billing systems - even a slight distortion with several hundred thousand operations can change the final result significantly.
+Its main advantage is the correct rounding of decimal numbers which is extremely important in billing systems - even a slight distortion with several hundred thousand operations can change the final result significantly.

 Example: